Your podcast microphone is the most important piece of equipment for your podcast.

 Dynamic Podcast Microphone

-This kind of microphone uses a magnetic coil to change the sound waves of your voice into an electrical signal to be recorded. 🧲
+Dynamic mics use a magnetic coil to change the sound waves of your voice into an electrical signal to be recorded. 🧲

 Condenser Podcast Microphone

-This kind of microphone uses an electronically charged diaphragm to change the sound waves of your voice into an electrical signal to be recorded. ⚡
+A condenser mic uses an electronically charged diaphragm to change the sound waves of your voice into an electrical signal to be recorded. ⚡

 Because of the diaphragm structure, condenser microphones are sensitive in the same way dynamic microphones are not.
 Condenser microphones are somewhat fragile.
 It is best to leave them in the safety of a studio.
 They also pick up small sounds and nuances of audio.
 This makes them really high quality recorders. 🏆